 The King James Version of the Bible is an excellent translation.
 There is so much about it to be commended.
-It was the first Bible I ever had and I am indeed glad for that.
+It was my first ever Bible and I am indeed glad for that.
 However, it is not the only version one should ever use.
 We have learned much about the original Hebrew and Greek of the Bible since the 17th century and these insights have shaped many of the modern translations, helping us understand the original words God inspired.
 Just saying this is anathema to some people caught up in what is called ‘King James Only’.

 I very much appreciate Pastor Tim Conway’s teaching here (below).
 This is a controversy that has caused untold damage and division in so many friendships and families and very sadly, has even split entire churches.
 He addresses this vital issue in terms that hopefully all can follow. – Pastor John Samson